springwolf/springwolf.github.io/docs/documenting-producers.md

 ### Channel Name

-The channel name (or topic name in case of Kafka).

-This is the name that will be used to publish messages to by the UI (if an [example producer is provided](providing-an-example-producer)).
+The channel name (or topic name in case of Kafka) - this is the name that will be used to publish messages to by the UI.

 ### Binding